1jour1vin

 Nose

-Expressive and refined, with notes of aniseed, followed by ripe white fruits (pear, apple), acacia, and exotic fruits (mango).
+Expressive and delicate, with hints of anise, followed by ripe white fruits (pear, apple), notes of acacia, and exotic fruits (mango)

 Serve